 Do not overfill the boiler.
 The water level will rise as the boiler is heated and comes up to steam pressure.
 This can cause the water level in the boiler to be so high that the boiler will" prime" or pass raw water to the cylinders when you first start the locomotive moving.
-Water can be released from the boiler as steam pressure builds by using the gauge glass blow down.
+If the water level is more than 3/16 inch above the red line, water can be released from the boiler as steam pressure builds by using the gauge glass blow down or the boiler blow down.